tlshtivo053153/cdda-fungal_reality_shift/.kilocode/rules/json/json_validation_comestible_effect.md

-# JSON Validation Guidelines for Comestible Items
+# JSON Validation Guidelines

 ## Overview

-This document provides guidelines for validating JSON files related to comestible items in MOD development, specifically regarding the use of effect definitions.
+This document provides guidelines for validating JSON files in MOD development.

+## JSON Syntax Validation

+- All JSON files must be syntactically correct.
+- Use a JSON validator to check the syntax of JSON files.
+- Ensure that all fields are properly closed with commas and braces.

+## Field Name Validation

+- Verify that all field names are correct and match the expected schema.
+- Use the game's JSON documentation to confirm field names.
+- Pay special attention to fields that are case-sensitive.

+## Dependency Validation

+- Check for circular dependencies in recipes and item groups.
+- Ensure that all referenced items and groups exist.
+- Use tools to visualize and validate dependency graphs.

 ## Prohibition of `use_action` with `effect_on_conditions` for Comestible Items